 The app won’t let you pay your bill unless you open an account with Citibank.
 This is a really great card but I was really turned off by the fact that you cannot pay your bill on the app unless you open an account.
 Not a credit card account but a bank account.
 Pay your bill by phone.
 Have your cc# bank account and routing number available.
 The phone payment system will ask for them.

-Call the number on the back of the card and enter your card information when prompted.
+Overt the phone: Call (800) 950-5114 or the number on the back of the card and enter your card information when prompted.
+Then, follow the automated prompts to make a payment.

 The new credit card for Costco is the Costco Anywhere Visa.
 It launched in June 2016 and is great for Costco members.
 The Anywhere Visa offers 2% cash back on all Costco purchases, in-store and online.
 It also gives 4% cash back on up to $7,000 spent per year on gas and 3% back on restaurant and travel purchases.… read full answer